anordal/shellharden/how_to_do_things_safely_in_bash.md

 If you are following this guide, the usual arguments don't apply:

-* Inside double brackets `[[ ]]`, unquoted variables and command substitutions are safe (from word splitting and indirect wildcard expansion).
+* Inside double brackets `[[ ]]`, unquoted variables and command substitutions are safe (from word splitting and indirect pathname expansion).
 That's a partial solution to a problem we don't have – following this guide implies not doing that anywhere to begin with.
 If you are, you aren't after shellhardening your scripts.
 * The usual counterargument is POSIX compatibility.
 We sacrificed that for arrays.

 Other concerns: